severalnines/docs/administration.rst

 Upgrading ClusterControl
 ------------------------

 There are several ways to upgrade ClusterControl to the latest version.
-However, we recommend users to perform `Online Upgrade`_ where the instuctions are mostly up-to-date.
+However, we recommend users to perform `Online Upgrade`_ where the instructions are mostly up-to-date.

+.. _Administration - Upgrading ClusterControl - Online Upgrade:

 Online Upgrade
 +++++++++++++++